Men's Casual & Dress Belts — The Ultimate Guide

 Fabrics

-For both your casual and dress belts, you always want to stick with leather.
+• For both casual and dress belts, always stick with leather (or a leather substitute).

-Avoid belts made from canvas, snakeskin, and other materials.
+• Avoid belts made from canvas, snakeskin, and other materials — they can look tacky, weird, or juvenile.

 Buckles

-Regardless of whether it's a casual or dress belt, all you’ll ever need is some variation of the standard belt buckle with a single square frame and prong.
+All you'll ever need is some variation of the standard belt buckle with a single square frame and prong.
+Any other type is usually too gaudy or too cowboy-ish.

-Silver works for everyone, regardless of your skin tone, so go with this if you're not sure.
+• Silver works for everyone, regardless of skin tone.

-Gold belt buckles should only be worn if your skin tone works with them and if they match your watches, jewelry, and sunglasses.
+• Gold should only be worn if your skin tone works with it and it matches your watches, jewelry, and sunglasses.

 How a Belt Should Fit